umarcor/osvb/doc/apis/core.rst

 Introduction
 ------------

+This section covers the definition of configuration/declaration files for users to describe the sources and parameters that compose an HDL project, as well as a Python module from interacting with those files.

 `FuseSoC <https://hdl.github.io/awesome/items/fusesoc/>`__ is a package manager and build abstraction tool for FPGA/ASIC development, written in Python.
 It is based on a declarative data sctructure, defined as a YAML configuration file format named Core API (CAPI).
 The current version 2 of the format is named ``CAPI2`` (see `fusesoc.rtfd.io: ref/capi2 <https://fusesoc.rtfd.io/en/latest/ref/capi2.html>`__).